Southeastern Conference: National championships, Final Fours, and NCAA tournament appearances

-Southeastern Conference basketball programs have combined to win 12 NCAA men's basketball championships as SEC member.
+Southeastern Conference basketball programs have combined to win 12 NCAA men's basketball championships as SEC members.
 Kentucky has won eight, Florida has won three, and Arkansas has won one national championship each as SEC members.
 Eleven teams have advanced to the Final Four at least once in their history.
 Nine SEC schools (Alabama, Arkansas, Florida, Kentucky, LSU, Missouri, Oklahoma, Tennessee, Texas) are among the national top 50 in all-time NCAA tournament appearances.